The gift that keeps on giving, bounces

 John getting buckets

-The late Al McGuire, then the NBC college hoops analyst, once said you could put a pin in the map in Indianapolis and draw a circle extending 250 miles in any direction and find where the last several NCAA champions came from.
 We lived at the epicenter of college basketball’s golden age.
+[The late Al McGuire, then the NBC college hoops analyst, said, “Put a pin in the map in Indianapolis and draw a circle extending 250 miles in any direction, and you’ll find where the next several NCAA champions came from.”]

 Chocolate Thunder he ain’t, but that didn’t stop Rob from channeling his inner Darryl Dawkins one morning at McCallum, bringing the entire backboard crashing down in an explosion of glass during practice.